healygi/shop/README.md

 * **UserProfile** - the model storing the users product and order information

-* **WishListItem** - the customer has the option to save an item, which will then appear in their wish list on the My StepUp page
+* **WishListItem** - the customer has the option to save an item, which will then appear in their wish list on their GymGeek user profile

 # Testing